TechForFutureBarcelona/GlobalClimateStrike/README.md

-# Global Climate Strike 20th / 27th Sep 2019

-## Open Letter to Tech Workers in Barcelona
+# Open Letter to Tech Workers in Barcelona

 ## What is happening?